-Other behind the camera credits include working as an associate producer on the festival multi award-winning film “How We Got Away With It,” (distributed) and as just about every position other than director or actor on the short film, “Discedo,” (including special effects makeup, script supervisor, and production assistant.)
+Other behind the camera credits include working as an Associate Producer on the festival multi award-winning film “How We Got Away With It,” (distributed by Devolver Digital Films) and as just about every position other than director or actor on the short film, “Discedo,” (including special effects makeup, script supervisor, and production assistant.)

 Reader McClain is phenomenal, evoking the older Evie’s mature retrospection and struggle to analyze her own emotional state and the motivations of that tumultuous time, as well as the younger Evie’s yearning for acceptance and love and adventure.
 McClain also creates authentic, memorable voices for the other characters, including the lazy drawl of Suzanne and the seductive madness of Russell.
 A perfect marriage of text and narrator, this is the kind of audiobook that stays in your mind long after it’s finished. ~Publishers Weekly

-Her education includes formal acceptance and study at NYU, SVA, and The New School for Public Engagement.
+Education includes formal acceptance and study at NYU, SVA, and The New School for Public Engagement.
 Unable to follow a traditional program of study, Cady chose subjects such as international literature, fine art drawing and painting, art history, writing, and creative arts therapy.
 Combining elements from all her studies, Cady created a workshop she calls “Dreaming Into Art.”
 This workshop was developed in order to help both the novice and the thriving professional artist to overcome internal blocks to find the most compelling story within themselves.
 She has taught this workshop at The Wisdom House in Litchfield, CT, the Elizabeth Seton Center for Women in NYC, and the 2014 “Write the Dream” conference in Kansas City, where she was also the keynote speaker.

 Nationally, Ms. McClain has been invited to discuss how daytime drama can impact social issues at the PCI (now PMC) Entertainment Summit in Washington D.C., and was interviewed by Charlie Rose at a recorded live event as part of her work for RARE.
 Cady joined this award winning nonprofit organization by taking a trip with the heads of the “As the World Turns” production staff to help local St. Lucian’s develop radio dramas to promote social change.
+Additionally, Cady has enjoyed hosting the Palm Beach International Film Festival and the WEHO Women and Leadership Conference, where she discussed the process of being a female filmmaker with guest filmmakers Marianna Palka, Finola Hughes, Li Lu, and Grace Lee.

-Cady enjoyed hosting the Palm Beach International Film Festival in 2002, and in 2016 was elected to the board of The Chimaera Project, a not-for-profit that grants funds to visionary women filmmakers.
+In 2016 was elected to the board of The Chimaera Project, a not-for-profit that grants funds to visionary women filmmakers.